-- Peter Laslett, ed.
+- 1. Peter Laslett, ed.
 Two Treatises of Government (Cambridge: Cambridge University Press, 1960).
-All references to Locke's Second Treatise are to Laslett's edition. - Laslett argues convincingly that Locke wrote the Two Treatises to provide intellectual support for Shaftesbury's revolutionary plotting during 1679-1681.
+All references to Locke's Second Treatise are to Laslett's edition.

+- Leslett argues convincingly that Locke wrote the Two Treatises to provide intellectual support for Shaftesbury's revolutionary plotting during 1679-1681.
 Richard Ashcraft in a recent paper puts the date a bit later (1681-1683) which serves to intensify its revolutionary intent.

-3. Laslett's Introduction to the Two Treatises, p.
+- 3. Laslett's Introduction to the Two Treatises, p.
 3.

-- See Richard Schlatter, Private Property: The History of an Idea (London, 1951); Pascal Larkin, Property in the 18th Century with Special Reference to England and John Locke (Cork: Cork University Press, 1930); Sterling Lamprecht, Moral and Political Philosophy of John Locke (New York: Columbia University Press, 1918); and J. W. Gough, Locke's Political Philosophy (Oxford: Clarendon Press, 1950).
+- 4. See Richard Schlatter, Private Property: The History of an Idea (London, 1951); Pascal Larkin, Property in the 18th Century with Special Reference to England and John Locke (Cork: Cork University Press, 1930); Sterling Lamprecht, Moral and Political Philosophy of John Locke (New York: Columbia University Press, 1918); and J. W. Gough, Locke's Political Philosophy (Oxford: Clarendon Press, 1950).

 - 5. The state of nature construct was used by Thomas Hobbes, Hugo Grotius, and Samuel Pufendorf.

 - 6. Second Treatise, p.
 288.

 - 7. Second Treatise, p.
 289.

 - 8. Grotius and Pufendorf, both of whom were familiar to Locke, argued that men received the right to property from the consent of the original communal owners in the state of nature.
 Locke on the other hand denies that this is true ownership simply by virtue of God's original gift.
-The major thrust of his argument however was not directed primarily against Grotius and Pufendorf, but against Robert Filmer who had argued in the Patriarcha that God gave the world absolutely to Adam from whom common the property of the pr
+The major thrust of his argument however was not directed primarily against Grotius and Pufendorf, but against Robert Filmer who had argued in the Patriarcha that God gave the world absolutely to Adam from whom contemporary monarchs were directly descended and who therefore had the right to parcel out land as they saw fit by right of donation from Adam.
+See Locke's Second Treatise, p.
+304.

 - 9. This was especially apparent in Grotius for whom every individual was surrounding by the Suum, that which belongs to a person, or was "proper" to it.
 Included in the Suum were one's "life, limb and liberty... reputation and honor...[and] one's own actions."
 See Karl Olivecrona, "Appropriation in the State of Nature," p.
 213.

 - 10. Second Treatise, pp. 305-306.

 - 11. Second Treatise, pp. 306-307.

-- Israel Kirzner has noted the entrepreneurial nature of the labor which creates property, as has Karen I. Vaughn.
+- Israel Kirmer has noted the entrepreneurial nature of the labor which creates property, as has Karen I. Vaughn.
 John Locke.
 Economist and Social Scientist.
 Chicago: University of Chicago Press, 1980.

 - 13. Second Treatise, p.
 308.

 - 14. Second Treatise, p.
 314.

 - 15. Second Treatise, p.
 314.

 - 16. Second Treatise, p.
 314.

 - 17. Second Treatise, p.
 315.

 - Many political theorists have assumed Locke was espousing a labor theory of value in an economic sense in the Second Treatise although there is no support for such a belief.
 See Karen I. Vaughn's article, (Winter, 1979).

 - 19. Second Treatise, p.
 306.

 - 20. Second Treatise, p.
 308.

 - 21. Second Treatise, pp. 317-318.

-- Second Treatise, pp. 318-319.
+- 22. Second Treatise, pp. 318-319.

-This description of the development of a money commodity appeared in Hobbes' Leviathan (1651) and shows up again much later in Menger's Principles of Economics (The Free Press, Glencoe, Illinois, 1950), p.
+- This description of the development of a money commodity appeared in Hobbes' Leviathan (1651) and shows up again much later in Menger's Principles of Economics (The Free Press, Glencoe, Illinois, 1950), p.
 279.